dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests.md

 ## Issues with the original HttpClient class available in .NET Core

-The original and well-known [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient?view=netstandard-2.0) class can be easily used, but in some cases, it is not being properly used by many developers.
+The original and well-known [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient?view=netstandard-2.0) class can be easily used, but in some cases, it isn't being properly used by many developers.

 As a first issue, while this class is disposable, using it with the `using` statement is not the best choice because even when you dispose `HttpClient` object, the underlying socket is not immediately released and can cause a serious issue named ‘sockets exhaustion’.
-For more information about this issue, see [You're using HttpClient wrong and it is destabilizing your software](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/) blog post.
+For more information about this issue, see [You're using HttpClient wrong and it's destabilizing your software](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/) blog post.

 Therefore, `HttpClient` is intended to be instantiated once and reused throughout the life of an application.
 Instantiating an `HttpClient` class for every request will exhaust the number of sockets available under heavy loads.
 That issue will result in `SocketException` errors.
 Possible approaches to solve that problem are based on the creation of the `HttpClient` object as singleton or static, as explained in this [Microsoft article on HttpClient usage](https://docs.microsoft.com/dotnet/csharp/tutorials/console-webapiclient).